Your family is invited to join us in Willamette Kids during the 8:00am, 9:30am, or the 11:15am service!

-Our 2’s-4’s rooms enjoy the First Look curriculum teaching children three basic truths: God made me, God loves me, and Jesus wants to be my friend forever.
-Your Preschooler will learn about these truths through age-appropriate Bible stories, fun activities and real life application.
+Our Infants – Pre-K rooms enjoy the Orange curriculum and teach children three basic truths: God made me, God loves me, and Jesus wants to be my friend forever.
+Your child will learn these truths through age-appropriate Bible stories, hands-on activities, and real-life application.

 Our K-5th grade rooms use the 252 Basics curriculum, based on Luke 2:52, “Jesus grew in wisdom and stature, and in favor with God and men.”

 Children experience God’s Word through Large Group (kid friendly skits, music, and live teaching) and Small Group (time with leaders and peers).
 Leaders serve every week to provide consistency and to encourage healthy relationships with the children in their Small group.

 We are privileged to introduce Kwizera Frank and Mutesa Remi Murisa, our Africa New Life sponsored children at Willamette Kids!